Dekalog: Ten: Plot

 Artur and Jerzy gradually become more interested in their father's expansive stamp collection, and each man finds himself spending more and more time at the flat.
 As they explore and read about the stamps in the collection, the brothers slowly become paranoid and decide to outfit the apartment with increased security and a guard dog.
 Meanwhile, Artur comes up with a scheme to force the store owner to return the Zeppelin stamps.
 After he successfully retrieves the series, the store owner recognizes the two men as the sons of Root and tells them about the Austrian rose Mercury, an incomplete series of which they own two of the three.
 The brothers, having learned that the complete series is invaluable and one-of-a-kind, become fixated on acquiring the missing stamp.
 The shop owner, under mysterious auspices, offers them a proposition: he reveals that he himself is the owner of the missing stamp, and he will be willing to trade it only if Jerzy donates his kidney to the store owner's ailing daughter.

 After much deliberation, Artur and Jerzy's newfound obsession with their father's collection pushes Jerzy to agree to the deal.
 Artur visits the hospital during his brother's operation and decides to wait at the hospital for the duration of the procedure.
 When Jerzy is released, an emotional Artur tells his brother that the stamp collection was robbed while he was in the hospital.
 All that remains is the single Red Mercury stamp attained in the trade.
 In the frustrated fallout, the brothers report the crime to the police and decide to spend time apart.
 With their paranoia growing, they independently report each other to the police.
-Despite these initial accusations, the brothers eventually observe the shop owner and the suspicious neighbor from the beginning of the film convening with the con-artist that scammed Jerzy's son out of the Zeppelin stamps.
+Despite these initial accusations, the brothers eventually observe the shop owner and the suspicious neighbor from the beginning of the film convening with the con artist who scammed Jerzy's son out of the Zeppelin stamps.
 Although it is not explicitly revealed, the scene suggests that these men were all accomplices in the stamp heist.
 The brothers reunite at their fathers flat and discover to their amusement that they have both recently purchased exactly the same series of stamps from the post office.
 In the face of their blindness toward the true criminals, the realization that covetousness drove a wedge in their relationship, and the absurdity of their loss, the brothers are reconciled in laughter.